I spent a weekend in Amsterdam alone on my fifth visit to the city. Here are my costs and itinerary for spending the perfect weekend in Amsterdam.

-Amsterdam is famous for its canals and exploring the canal ring is an absolute must do.
+Amsterdam is famous for its canals and exploring the canal ring is an absolute must-do.
 Most likely it is your first time in Amsterdam but even if it’s your 10th, then you have to walk along the canals and then on the bridges.

-The first one is right opposite Ann Frank Haus and you can see the Westerkerk (a big Church) too.
+The first one is right opposite Anne Frank Haus and you can see the Westerkerk (a big Church) too.
 Below are a few options of what you can do here: Find a nice bench to enjoy the view, or walk further in any direction from here.

-Alternatively, you can visit Paradox coffeeshop to enjoy Amsterdam’s weed scene.
-Honestly that isn’t something that interests me anymore but it did during my first few visits to Amsterdam.
+Alternatively, you can visit Paradox Coffeeshop to enjoy Amsterdam’s weed scene.
+Honestly, that isn’t something that interests me anymore but it did during my first few visits to Amsterdam.

-If you want to walk further, then I recommend you head to the Bridge 62 on Princengracht and enjoy more lovely sights.
+If you want to walk further, then I recommend you head to Bridge 62 on Princengracht and enjoy more lovely sights.
 I also have a post with top Instagram spots in Amsterdam, and many of them are in this neighborhood.

-Another option would be to walk towards the Singel canal and walk along Bloemenmarkt, the floating flower market.
+Another option would be to walk towards the Singel Canal and walk along Bloemenmarkt, the floating flower market.
 It is open on Saturdays but not on Sundays.

 Arrive by 11:45 – 12 at your desired lunch place because most of the places fill up on Saturday.
-If you want to sit and eat comfortably then you have to arrive before most of the people do.
+If you want to sit and eat comfortably then you have to arrive before most people do.

 From Jordan, cycle to the Museum Quarter or catch a tram that stops at Museumplein station.
 Even if you don’t want to visit the museums, I still recommend you walk (or cycle) through the museum quarter’s entry passage, it is lovely.

 So only a limited amount of people can enter at one point.
-Even if people who don’t know this start queuing up, museum staff members walk around to see people’s booking spot email confirmations and send those away who don’t have it.
+Even if people don’t know this and start queuing up, museum staff members walk around to see people’s booking spot email confirmations and send those who don’t have it.

 It is pretty easy to book a spot.
-If you have the I Amsterdam app installed on your smart phone then you can go to the option of booking a spot, and the app will directly take you to the museum’s webpage.
+If you have the I Amsterdam app installed on your smartphone then you can go to the option of booking a spot, and the app will directly take you to the museum’s webpage.
 See the list of available time slots and reserve one.